hgroman/scrapersky-backend/Docs/Docs_10_Final_Audit/Coach-project-context-primer.md

 ## Next Immediate Steps

 1. Prime Windsurf with the key documents (Phase 0 of the Master Workflow)
-2. Create a cheat sheet for WF1-SingleSearch and complete the Models & ENUMs section
+2. Create a cheat sheet for WF1-SingleSearch and complete the Layer 1: Models & ENUMs section
 3. Review findings and continue section by section
 4. Only after full documentation is complete, implement changes

 #### Ready-to-Send Prompt for Task 0.2

 ```
 Windsurf, I need you to read these key documents to understand our codebase standardization project: